Top 10 DIY Auto Detailing Tips

 #7 Don’t use products like ArmorAll

-Such products leave an oily residue that attracts dust and dirt.
-It is best to use a gentle interior cleaner to leave your dash, doors, console, etc. clean and oil free.
+Many products leave an oily residue that attracts dust and dirt.
+It is best to use a gentle interior cleaner to leave your dash, doors, and console clean and oil-free.

 #8 Interior Foggers can help fight odors